syamkakarla98/Machine_Learning_Course/README.md

 #  Machine Learning Course
 This repository holds the contents of machine learning course.
 This course helps you to gain the basic and sound knowlege in machine learning domian.
-It is an one stop to all machine learning concepts where every alogrithm is explained with examples and sample codes in jupiter notebook.
+It is an one stop to all machine learning concepts where every alogrithm is explained with examples, sample codes in jupiter notebook.
+At the end of the course you will be able to build a real time application in Machine Learning domain.

 ## What is Machine Learning?